-I like playing with color combinations and using deep colors against a muddy grey to let it glow.
+I like playing with colour combinations and using deep colours against a muddy grey to let it glow.
 I like a rich minimalism which doesn’t even make sense but it sounds right.
-It is minimal in that its not elaborate and the unlikely color combinations make it luxurious.
-I am just building my home so I have yet to see which will be my favorite room.
+It is minimal in that its not elaborate and the unlikely colour combinations make it luxurious.
+I am just building my home so I have yet to see which will be my favourite room.

-What is your favorite way to waste time?
+What is your favourite way to waste time?

 I don’t really waste time if I can help it, even sleeping is incredibly useful and rewarding.
 Putting things off is my most common way of wasting time, I don’t enjoy it as I know I’m doing it when I do and I know it’s destructive.

 You’ve just discovered a time machine that can take you to either the past or the future, what year do you go to and why?